elastisys/ck8s-cluster/WIP-CHANGELOG.md

 - Exoscale EIP is reintroduced as loadbalancer for the nginx ingress controller.
 This also means that the DNS records now points to the EIP IP address instead of every worker.
-- Using BaseOS as VM image instead of plain ubuntu for all k8s nodes on Exoscale.
+- Using BaseOS as VM image instead of plain ubuntu for all k8s nodes on Exoscale and Safespring.